Tecdiary/tsms-guide/v1/faqs/README.md

 ## General

-### How many products can be managed with this Simple Business Manager?
+### How many services can be managed with this Tailor Shop Management System?

-You can have any number of products.
+You can have any number of service but in most of the tailor shop they won't have much services but few general ones.

 ### Can I modify the item?